Skip to main content

 This command should output the version of Make, confirming it is installed correctly.

-Clone Matrix OS repo
+Clone Matrix OS Repository

 1. Open your Command Prompt or preferred terminal.